dcthree/cite-collection-manager/README.md

 Unlike the CITE Collection Editor, the CITE Collection Manager requires some server-side resources and processing.
 This can typically be managed within the free quotas of [Google's App Engine platform](https://cloud.google.com/appengine/docs) if you don't want to manage a server yourself.
 The CITE Collection Manager also has code specifically for persisting credentials within the the App Engine environment.

 * Create an application at <http://appengine.google.com/>
-* Edit `src/main/webapp/WEB-INF/appengine-web.xml` with the name of your App Engine application
+* Copy `appengine-web.example.xml` to `src/main/webapp/WEB-INF/appengine-web.xml`, editing the `<application>` tag with the name of your App Engine application
 * Add the following to "Redirect URIs" for your Google API Credentials:

         http://myapp.appspot.com/oauth2callback